 Assume a pushup position with your arms straight and your hands slightly beyond shoulder width.
 Simultaneously move your left hand forward and place your right foot next to your right hand.
 Lower your hips and pause.
 Repeat using your right hand and left foot.
-Continue for 15 to 20 yards.
+Continue for 15 to 20 metres.

 Crab Toe Touch